strapi/strapi/docs/3.x.x/en/getting-started/installation.md

 ![Strapi version verification](../assets/strapi-verification.png)

-Now, Strapi is installed globally in your computer.
+Strapi is installed globally on your computer.
 Type `strapi` in your terminal you will have access to every available command lines.

 ***